 The vice-county of Dunbartonshire boasts a wonderful diversity of landscape within a compact area.
-Occupying just 700 1km map squares (monads), it encompasses:
+Occupying just 703 monads (1km map squares), it encompasses:

-- lots of coastline on the Firth of Clyde
+- lots of coastline on the northern shore of the Firth of Clyde

-- the western shore and many islands of a major loch, Loch Lomond
+- the western shore and many of the islands of Loch Lomond

-- open moorland, small towns, and urban residential and industrial areas
+- open moorland, small towns, and urban and industrial areas

-In 2021, we are launching a ten-year project whose aim is to achieve a fresh record for every one of our 700 monads, focusing initially on those areas with no data for over 30 years.
+In 2021 we launched a brand new network with an ambitious aim: to achieve a fresh record for every one of our 703 monads within ten years, initially prioritising areas never recorded before, or with no data for over 30 years.

-Please get in touch if you would like to help us reach this ambitious goal!
+Please get in touch if you would like to join us in this project.

 Records of plants are welcome (at 1km resolution, please - and higher, preferably 8-figure GR, for uncommon species) plus any notes, images or queries.